Collection: Annie's Annuals - Ceanothus (California Lilac)

 Ceanothus (California Lilacs)

-Collection: The Low-Water Wonder That Blooms in Blue
+Collection: The Low-Water Wonder Shrub That Blooms in Blue

-Ceanothus, often called California Lilacs, are show-stopping shrubs prized for their clouds of brilliant blue blooms and their ability to thrive in tough conditions.
+Ceanothus, often called California Lilacs or Wild Lilacs, are show-stopping shrubs prized for their clouds of brilliant blue blooms, their ability to thrive in tough conditions, and being pollinator magnets.
 Native to the western United States, these drought-tolerant evergreens embody the beauty and resilience of the California landscape.
 Their fragrant, nectar-rich flowers appear in spring, transforming the garden with a sea of blue that’s as breathtaking as it is beneficial.

 All are well-suited to sunny, dry sites and require little care once established, making them ideal for water-wise gardens, wildlife habitats, and naturalized landscapes.
 Their glossy foliage and dense form provide year-round structure and greenery, even when not in bloom.

-Ceanothus flowers are beloved by pollinators, especially bees, butterflies and birds flock to their nectar-rich clusters.
+Ceanothus flowers are beloved by pollinators, especially bees and butterflies, who flock to their nectar-rich clusters.
 Deer-resistant and low-maintenance, Ceanothus are a reliable choice for gardeners seeking beauty and resilience in equal measure.

 With their stunning blooms, ecological value, and low-water requirements, California Lilacs are more than just garden plants—they’re a celebration of native beauty.
 Plant Ceanothus for a dazzling spring display and enjoy the enduring benefits of this West Coast treasure year after year.